ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

   no-default-for-required-parameter                            Documentation        Error                  Option is marked as required but specifies a default.
-Arguments with a default should not be marked as required nonexistent-parameter-documented                             Documentation        Error                  Argument is listed in DOCUMENTATION.options, but not accepted by the module option-incorrect-version-added                               Documentation        Error                  ``version_added`` for new option is incorrect option-invalid-version-added                                 Documentation        Error                  ``version_added`` for new option is not a valid version number parameter-invalid                                            Documentation        Error                  Argument in argument_spec is not a valid python identifier parameter-invalid-elements                                   Documentation        Error                  Value for "elements" is valid only when value of "type" is ``list`` implied-parameter-type-mismatch                              Documentation        Error                  Argument_spec implies ``type="str"`` but documentation defines it as different data type
+Arguments with a default should not be marked as required nonexistent-parameter-documented                             Documentation        Error                  Argument is listed in DOCUMENTATION.options, but not accepted by the module option-incorrect-version-added                               Documentation        Error                  ``version_added`` for new option is incorrect option-invalid-version-added                                 Documentation        Error                  ``version_added`` for option is not a valid version number parameter-invalid                                            Documentation        Error                  Argument in argument_spec is not a valid python identifier parameter-invalid-elements                                   Documentation        Error                  Value for "elements" is valid only when value of "type" is ``list`` implied-parameter-type-mismatch                              Documentation        Error                  Argument_spec implies ``type="str"`` but documentation defines it as different data type